mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 - Identify artifacts–Some grids have little or nothing of interest and some have interesting finds.
 Tktk has been settled for hundreds of thousands of years by the tktks so they have had eons to create, use, and eventually abandon various stone and metal tools.

 The travellers find a lot of this detritus as they perform their dig.
-Some things are artifacts, and some things aren’t.
-It’s important to distinguish one from the other.
+Some things are artifacts, and some things aren't.
+It's important to distinguish one from the other.
 As they dig, make sure to have the travellers find some things that they might think are important, but are probably just rudimentary tools discarded by some tktks that cruised through the area a few years ago.
-In truth, there is only one item worth finding here, and that’s the marble puzzle.
+In truth, there is only one item worth finding here, and that's the marble puzzle.
 Make sure one of the travellers finds it.
-“Beginner’s luck!” exclaims Klaaves.
+“Beginner's luck!” exclaims Klaaves.
 “Well done.”

 - Determine value and meaning–Of all the items they find, it will be clear that only one stands head and shoulders above the rest: the marble puzzle.
 But why is it here?
 What is its purpose?
 And more importantly, why is it the only thing of value in the entire dig site?

 Additional excavation might be necessary, but that requires a second plan, thus starting the process all over again.
-Klaaves and the team are more than willing to do that, but it doesn’t excuse the notion that finding such an isolated and strange artifact is unusual.
-“There’s no continuity to this site," says Klaaves.
+Klaaves and the team are more than willing to do that, but it doesn't excuse the notion that finding such an isolated and strange artifact is unusual.
+“There's no continuity to this site," says Klaaves.
 "Just piles of refuse for the most part, and then, bingo!
 An amazing find.”

-Working at Dostoevsky’s Ancients site, Klaaves is accustomed to making interesting finds.
+Working at Dostoevsky's Ancients site, Klaaves is accustomed to making interesting finds.
 In addition to his time on “Dost,” Klaaves spent a year examining sites and artifacts on Floria, so he knows his stuff.

 After a cursory examination, Klaaves lets the travellers examine the marble puzzle.
-He’s seen its type before: indestructible material, unknown function.
+He's seen its type before: indestructible material, unknown function.

-“When Dr. [[Bledsoe]] gets back, she’s likely to put it under lock and key, so take as much time as you want with it before then.”
+“When Dr. [[Bledsoe]] gets back, she's likely to put it under lock and key, so take as much time as you want with it before then.”

 ##### The Marble Puzzle
 ![[TktTkt-085.jpg|100]]